jonnonz1/nz-statute-book/acts/public/2006/coroners-act-2006.md

   (e) if an inquiry is to be opened and conducted,—
     (i) to open and conduct it for the 3 purposes stated in subsection (2) (and in section 57), and not to determine civil, criminal, or disciplinary liability; and
     (ii) to determine related matters such as whether to prohibit the making public of evidence and whether to authorise the making public of certain particulars of deaths suspected or found to be self-inflicted deaths; and
-    (iii) on completing it, to complete and sign a certificate of findings in relation to the death; and (f) to give members and representatives of the immediate family of the person who is, or of a person who is suspected to be, the dead person concerned, and certain others, notice of significant matters in the carrying out of the duties and processes required by law to be performed or followed in relation to the death.
+    (iii) to complete and sign a certificate of findings in relation to the death (if the inquiry is completed and not earlier closed); and
+  (f) to give members and representatives of the immediate family of the person who is, or of a person who is suspected to be, the dead person concerned, and certain others, notice of significant matters in the carrying out of the duties and processes required by law to be performed or followed in relation to the death.
 (2) The 3 purposes referred to in subsection (1)﻿(e)﻿(i) are— (a) to establish, so far as possible,—